 Melanie Burgess, Ph.D., Assistant Professor, Old Dominion University (2019).
 School counselor preparation and clinical supervision, evidence-based practices in PK-12 settings, and assessment.

 Pamela A. Cogdal, Ph.D., Clinical Associate Professor, Southern Illinois University, Carbondale (1989).
 Career and work-life balance, practice outcomes, assessment, suicide prevention, and couples/relationship issues.

-Leigh Falls Holman, Ph.D., Sam Houston State University (2009).
+Leigh Falls Holman, Ph.D., Assistant Professor, Sam Houston State University (2009).
 Job stress and burnout among human service professionals; the intersection of trauma, substance and process addictions and interpersonal violence across the lifespan; neurosequential experiential and relational interventions; clinical training and supervision of front-line staff (correction officers, psych techs, foster patents, police, medical staff, teachers) and counselors (mental health & school).

-Patrick D. Murphy, Ph.D., Auburn University (2018).
+Patrick D. Murphy, Ph.D., Assistant Professor, Auburn University (2018).
 Counselor training and supervision, especially around multicultural competencies with a focus on intersections of identities.
 Additional research interests include engaging with veterans/military personnel with counseling and crisis intervention.